-- (i) Prior to considering the disposal options for various wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
-Measures which can be taken in planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered.
+- (i) Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
+Measures which can be taken in planning and design stages, e.g. by modifying the design approach, and in the construction and land decontamination stages for maximizing waste reduction shall be separately considered.

 - (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/options for each type of wastes shall be described in detail.
 The disposal methods/options recommended for each type of wastes shall take into account of the result of the assessment in (iv) below.

-- (iii) Not Used
+- (iii) The EIA report shall also state clearly the transportation routings and the frequency of the trucks/vessels involved, any barging point or conveyor system to be used, the stockpiling areas and the disposal outlets for the wastes identified.

 - (iv) The impact caused by handling (including stockpiling, labelling, packaging and storage), collection, transportation and re-use/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
-This assessment shall cover the following areas:
+This assessment shall cover the following areas :

 - potential hazard;

 - air and odour emissions;

 - noise;

-- wastewater discharge; and
+- wastewater discharge;

+- ecology; and

 - public transport.

-3. Dredging/Excavation, Filling and Dumping
+3. Excavation, Filling and Dumping